entegral/dockerLesson/duckdns/duckDNS_setup.md

 This may not sound impressive at first, but imagine trying to run a Windows app on OSX.
 Or an OSX app on Windows.
 Or a linux app on either of the previous two.
 If your app is designed to run inside a docker container, then the docker CLI running on any of those computers will know how to translate the requests (made from inside the docker container) to a system-call that can actually be executed by the hardware that the OS is installed on.

 Fundamentally, this is __all__ that docker does.
-They translate the commands that your app sends, into something that the host operating system can understand.
+It translates the commands that your app sends, into something that the host operating system can understand.
 Its basically an enrormously complex API written for Windows, Linux and OSX.

 * Images - aka “Classes” or templates